pympk/Use-Multiple-Virtual-Environments-with-Poetry--Pyenv--VScode-and-Code-Runner-in-Windows-10/README.md

 ## Create virtual environment for python 3.7.9 with specific version of pandas and numpy

 > [Poetry documentation](https://python-poetry.org/docs/)
-> Poetry uses python to create the virtual environment for python.
-The two python versions should be the same.
+> Poetry uses python (e.g. python 3.7.9) to create the virtual environment for python (e.g. python 3.7.9).
+The two python versions should be the same (e.g. use python 3.7.9 to create virtual environment for python 3.7.9).
 >
 > Create python 3.7.9 virtual environment:
 >